AnujKVDev/growth-calculator/README.md

 # growth-calculator
-A custom growth calculator for growth and values.
+A custom growth calculator for growth & values.